fsiddh/PepCoding-Program/2. Data Structures and Algorithms/README.md

-# PepCoding-Placement-Program
+# Data Structures and Algorithms
-All the study material and the assignments which I made/ got and did respectively will be uploaded here.
+All the study material and the assignments which I made/ got and did respectively for DSA will be uploaded here.